Skip to main content

 The amount of time for which you will need PCA will vary depending on the type of surgery you have had, how quickly you are recovering, and how much discomfort you still have.
 You must be able to drink when the PCA is stopped so that it may be replaced with painkilling tablets.

 There is no time limit on how long you can use a PCA for.
-You decide, together with the acute pain nurse and the staff, when you are ready to stop using the PCA.
+You decide, together with the staff, when you are ready to stop using the PCA.
 Most patients use PCA for one or two days after their operation.

 Before you stop using PCA, you will start to use tablets and perhaps pain relieving suppositories to relieve any discomfort.